Want to avoid big disappointments on your first ghost hunts? Know the biggest ghost hunting mistakes beginners can make.

 For me, the eeriest was hearing my mother’s voice – her distinct tone, accent, and phrasing – say a single line through a “Frank’s Box.”

 Just that once.

-If I hadn’t been listening closely, I would have missed what she said, which was directed at me, personally.
+If I hadn’t been listening closely, I would have missed what she said, even though it was directed at me, personally.